abeaumont/icfpc2017/TASKS.md

 * Make a greedy algorithm that has tuneable co-efficients for optimizing

 ### River Features for an unclaimed river
+* guys, go nuts here with ideas, because we could use up to about 50 features
 * couldntPossiblyConnectToAMine/orphaned/unreachable -- able to detect/rule out using BFS/DFS
 * isAdjacentToMine
 * wouldLink2Mines